sei-international/AFOLU-tool/docs/setup/NationalGHGInventoryData.md

   - Managed Soils (N2O emissions)
   - Urea Application (CO2 emissions)

 If you do not add this data, the tool will default to bottom-up calculations of GHG emissions based on Activity data.
-Calculation will begine in the earliest year for which activity data is available.
+Bottom-up calculation will begine in the earliest year for which activity data is available and no inventory data is available.